elastic/apm-agent-php/DEVELOPMENT.md

 docker run -v "/path/to/your/apm-agent-php:/source"  -v "/path/to/your/conan:/home/build/.conan:rw"  -w /source/agent/native elasticobservability/apm-agent-php-dev:native-build-gcc-12.2.0-linuxmusl-x86-64-0.0.2  sh -c  "cmake --preset linuxmusl-x86-64-release && cmake --build --preset linuxmusl-x86-64-release"

 ```

-_NOTE_:

-* `PHP_VERSION` can be set to a different PHP version.
-* For testing of Alpine specific binaries you must run "prepare" task with `DOCKERFILE=Dockerfile.alpine` environment variable set to build proper docker image.

 To generate the packages then you can use the `packaging/Dockerfile`, see the below commands: